Maximum Weight Independent Set in Graphs with no Long Claws in Quasi-Polynomial Time: Extended Strip Lemma

 Consider the following modification step.
 Let $i \in \{1,2,3\}$ and assume $P_i$ contains a vertex $v$ such that the suffix of $P_i$ starting in $v$ is not a finishing touch for $v$, but there is a finishing touch of $v$ whose intersection with $V(P_1) \cup V(P_2) \cup V(P_3)$ is contained in the suffix of $P_i$ starting at $v$.
 Then, modify $P_i$ by replacing the suffix starting at $v$ with the said finishing touch of $v$.
+In the case where this can be done with either finishing touch, choose the shorter one, so that the other finishing touch (the one not chosen) contains over $t$ vertices.
 Note that if we find the paths $P_1'$, $P_2'$, and $P_3'$ for the modified paths, then they are also good for the original paths, as one can assume that $\IthV{k_i}{P_i'}$ is not later than $v$ on $P_i'$.

 As this modification either strictly decreases the number of edges of $\widetilde{H}'$ that are not in $\widetilde{W}$ or strictly decreases the number of pegs on the paths $P_1$, $P_2$, $P_3$ while keeping $\widetilde{H}'$ intact, without loss of generality we can assume that the modification step is not possible.
-This in particular implies that for $i=1,2,3$, the only peg on $P_i$ is $\EndV{P_i}$.
+This, in particular, implies that for $i=1,2,3$, the only peg on $P_i$ is $\EndV{P_i}$.

 Let $Q$ be a basic path in $\widetilde{W}$.
 Assume that there is an internal vertex of $Q$ which is on one of the paths $P_i$.
-We claim that either \emph{both} endpoints of $Q$ are endpoints of two out of three paths $P_1$, $P_2$, $P_3$, or the intersection of $Q$ with the union of paths $P_1$, $P_2$, $P_3$ is a suffix of one of those paths being a finishing touch.
+We claim that either \emph{both} endpoints of $Q$ are endpoints of two out of three paths $P_1$, $P_2$, $P_3$, or the intersection of $Q$ with the union of paths $P_1$, $P_2$, $P_3$ is a suffix of one of those paths and is equal to a finishing touch of some internal vertex, $v$, of $Q$ and is the shorter of $v$'s two finishing touches (and therefore has at most $t$ vertices).

 To this end, assume that an endpoint $u$ of $Q$ is not an endpoint of any of the paths $P_i$, $i=1,2,3$.
 Since the endpoints are the only pegs on the paths $P_i$, $i=1,2,3$, $u$ does not lie on either of the paths $P_i$, $i=1,2,3$.
 Let $w$ be the closest to $u$ vertex of $Q$ that lies on one of the paths $P_i$, $i=1,2,3$, and let $i \in \{1,2,3\}$ be such that $w$ lies on $P_i$.
 By our assumption, $w$ is an internal vertex of $Q$.